Indonesia–Timor-Leste relations: Pro-Independence and Pro-Democracy student solidarity

+Safi'i Kemamang protesting for the independence of Timor-Leste alongside Indonesian Pro-democracy students, 1998.

 It was during this period that the well-known Indonesian protest anthem “Buruh Tani,” originally titled “Lagu Pembebasan” (“Song of Liberation”), was composed in 1996 in Surabaya.
 Widely associated with left-wing labor and student movements, the song is attributed to Safi'i Kemamang, an East Timorese composer and member of the People's Democratic Party (PRD).
 Kemamang reportedly composed the piece after observing the need for a unifying anthem among diverse groups opposing the New Order regime.
 With lyrics that express solidarity among laborers, farmers, students, and the urban poor, the song came to represent broader struggles against social inequality and authoritarian governance.
 Over time, “Buruh Tani” gained symbolic resonance among various activist circles, particularly during today's Post-Suharto era and in student-led demonstrations in Indonesia.

-Another was in 4 April 1998, where thousands of students demanded that the president's 32-year rule end and that economic and political reforms be implemented during the anti-Suharto demonstrations at the University of Gajah Mada in Yogyakarta, Indonesia's oldest campus and Suharto's hometown.
+Another was on 4 April 1998, where thousands of students demanded that the president's 32-year rule end and that economic and political reforms be implemented during the anti-Suharto demonstrations at the University of Gajah Mada in Yogyakarta, Indonesia's oldest campus and Suharto's hometown.
 The students (mostly Indonesians) bear flags of East Timor and Indonesia with bloodied make up to reenact East Timorese suffering.
 Indonesian students then clashed with hundreds of riot police, during which the police used tear gas and students threw rocks.
 During the months of July and August 1998, student activists focused on organizing more free-speech forums so that East Timorese could discuss what kind of independence they desired and how to achieve it.
 The newly formed Student Solidarity Council (In indonesian: Dewan Solidaritas Mahasiswa) avoided affiliation with any political party and welcomed all perspectives both originating from Indonesia and East Timor.
 Dili hosted the largest forum on August 22.
 For the first time in history, Indonesian activists and intellectuals (most notably, Wilson Obrigados, Yeni Rosa Damayanti, and Father Y. B. Mangunwijaya) gave speeches inside East Timor condemning the occupation and advocating for a referendum and democracy.